sinaai/sinaai.github.io/_pages/research.md

 ---

 ### Industrial Researches:
-I was a Technology consultant in the [Niroo Research Institute](https://www.nri.ac.ir/en) (2014 - 2016).
+I was a part-time Technology consultant in the [Niroo Research Institute](https://www.nri.ac.ir/en) (2014 - 2016).
 We develop some technology strategy for Iran Ministry of Energy:
 * Develop CCHP technology strategy
 * Gas turbine technology development strategy
 * Operation and maintenance technologies development strategy